ttsiodras/MiniForth/README.md

 - **terminal**: After uploading, launches a `picocom` terminal with all appropriate settings to interact with my Forth.

 - **x86**: Builds for x86.
-Actually, it will build for any native target (ARM, etc).
+Actually, builds for any native target (ARM, etc).

-- **test**: Uses the x86 binary to test the code, executing all steps of the scenario shown above.
+- **test-address-sanitizer**: Uses the x86 binary to test the code, executing all steps of the scenario shown above.
+The binary is built with the address sanitizer enabled (to detect memory issues).

+- **test-address-sanitizer**: Same, but with Valgrind.